Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 2. Pre-process our image
 3. Identify coins with blob detection
 4. Determine the heuristics and color space
-5. Write calibration code body (optional)
+5. Write calibration program body (optional)
-6. Write calibration code helper functions (optional)
+6. Write calibration program helper functions (optional)
-7. Write main coin detection code body
+7. Write main coin detection program helper functions
-8. Write main coin detection code helper functions
+8. Write main coin detection code program body
 9. Count coins using the calibration and coin detection programs!

+The big picture is we will be creating two programs, a calibration program and a coin counting program.
+The calibration program will be run first and generate files with data about each coin type.
+The main program will then open these files and use this data to identify which coin is which, and finally to find the total value of all the coins.
+(Users can skip the calibration step, and write in the parameters you want manually in the coin counting program.)

 If you run into any issues, scroll down to check out some tourbleshooting tips!